pavelhristov/PocketPortals/README.md

 ### TODO List
 * All 'Known Issues' obviously
 * Add a star(simular to collections) for favorites
-* Configurations for minimap button, ordering and probably favorites
+* Ordering
-* Auto update when spell, toy or item is aqcuired
+* Auto update when spell, toy or item is acquired